 York is one of only three UK institutions to receive five stars from the Centre of Higher Education Development for postgraduate economics.

-The MSc in Economics and Public Policy will offer you a thorough training in core areas of economics used in the evaluation of public policy.
+You'll develop your knowledge in core areas of economics used in the evaluation of public policy.
 Taught by leading experts, you'll complete modules to the value of 180 credits.
 This includes 100 credits of taught modules - some core and some optional - and an 80 credit dissertation.

 In addition you can choose 20 credits from: